ljwall/google-auth2-example/Readme.md

 To run locally just create an OAuth 2.0 client ID with javascript origin http://localhost:5667 at the google developers console.

-You _may_ also need to enable the google+ API for your project.
-Not totally sure as Ive not test with and without...
+You will need to enable the google+ API for your project.

 Ammend `CLIENT_ID` and `CLIENT_SECRET` as approirate in `main.js` and `index.html`.